 - Smart light switches typically don’t work in older homes due to the need for a neutral wire.
 There are a few workarounds for this, but they generally aren’t ideal.

 - Smart switches just turn your lights on and off, they don’t allow for dimming or color changing – unless you have smart switches and smart bulbs.
 There are also dimmer smart switches, but you’ll need to make sure your existing light bulbs will play nice with it (or upgrade them).

 For most people, smart light bulbs are probably the best route.
 They do a lot more in most cases and are easier to install (you just screw them into a light socket!).
-But if you’re a parent of small child, smart light switches might be worth checking out.
-If you’re a completionist that wants the smartest possible home and feels like a manual wall switch makes the experience more clunky, you also might want a smart switch.
+But if you’re a parent of small child or just a completionist that wants the smartest possible home, you also might want look into a smart switch.

-If a smart light switch sounds like something you’re interested in, there are a ton of options out there.
-The best smart light switch is arguably the Wemo Light Switch or the Wemo Dimmer light switch.
 If the idea of Alexa built into a light switch sounds epic to you, we also highly recommend the Ecobee Switch Plus, just keep in mind it’s about double the price of other more basic smart light switches at $79.
 You get more for what you pay, though.
 This device comes with a built-in motion and ambient light sensors, making it a smarter gadget than most.